-Gynecological exams aren’t enjoyable, but they’re less painful if you know how to relax when you’re getting a pap smear.
-Here’s how to not be afraid of the gynecologist or her instruments…
+Gynecological exams aren’t enjoyable, but they’re less painful if you know how to relax during a pap smear.
+Here are 5 tips for relaxing when you’re at the gynecologist.

 If you’ve never had a gynecological exam before, then you need to find out what happens during a pap smear.
 The more you know, the easier it’ll be to relax.